Prodigy Finance - October 30, 2019

 But, when your credit is strong enough through store cards and secured credit cards, you’ll want to get an unsecured credit card.

-TIP: Unless you’re paying fees for the accounts you used to build a positive financial history, don’t go cancelling them all at once.
+CREDIT-BUILDING TIP: Unless you’re paying unreasonable fees for the accounts you used to build a positive financial history, don’t cancel them all at once.
 The age of your relationship with lenders can positively or negatively affect your credit score – and longer is better in this case.

-Credit scores in the US are generated by a number of different companies using the information gathered by the credit bureaus.
+International student credit scores in the USA are generated by a number of different companies using the information gathered by the credit bureaus.

 While you may think these differences will generate wildly different credit scores, they’re usually quite similar.

-On this scale, 850 is a perfect credit score and 300 is the worst.
+On this scale, 850 is a perfect credit score in USA and 300 is the worst.
 Typically speaking, anything over 700 is considered a good score.
-Anything less and banks are unlikely to offer you high amounts of credit with reasonable interest rates.
+Anything less and banks are unlikely to offer you high credit limits or the most favourable interest rates.

 The two most common credit scores are: